memfault/interrupt/_drafts/diving-into-jtag-part5.md

 the circuit designer.
 Still, since the microcontroller is empty, this check is limited to the test that the board does not burn up when turned on and that the power supply system provides all the necessary voltages.

-Sometimes, a special test firmware can be prepared specifically for Bring-Up, which automatically or via the CLI interface can enable/disable board modules for testing.
-In any case, no matter how it happens, Bring-Up It almost always requires interaction between the embedded and circuit designer and additional work to create test firmware.
+Sometimes, a special test firmware can be prepared specifically for bring-up, which automatically or via the CLI interface can enable/disable board modules for testing.
+In any case, no matter how it happens, bring-up almost always requires interaction between the embedded and circuit designer and additional work to create test firmware.

 However, JTAG Boundary Scan can facilitate this work by allowing the circuit designer to control the microcontroller pins and thus perform a better and deeper analysis of the board without depending on the programmer.
-It also saves the programmer from having to write special firmware for Bring-Up.
+It also saves the programmer from having to write special firmware for bring-up.
 You only need a test board, a .BSDL file for the corresponding microcontroller, a debugger, and a unique program to control the controller pins through GUI.
 Also, an additional advantage of this approach is universality, i.e., you don't need to write a new version of the test firmware for each new microcontroller.
 And if you remember that Boundary Scan allows you to check the signal integrity for a multiprocessor chain, where processors may have BGA cases and multilayer boards, and it may be very difficult to get to the contacts with probes.

-Let's see what is needed for an elementary Bring-Up.
+Let's see what is needed for an elementary bring-up.
 To begin with, at least, you need to be able to control the microcontroller pins (set to logic one/logic zero) and read the state in which the microcontroller pin is located, and JTAG allows you to do this, and programs like TopJTAG Probe allow you to do it more or less conveniently.

-As a board for Bring-Up, I will use what I am already familiar with from the previous parts.
+As a board for bring-up, I will use what I am already familiar with from the previous parts.
 [STM32F407G-DISC1](https://www.st.com/en/evaluation-tools/stm32f4discovery.html) with microcontroller
 [STM32F407VG](https://www.st.com/en/microcontrollers-microprocessors/stm32f407vg.html).

 ### GPIO output control

 Let's control the LEDs on our board.
-Quite a workable task for Bring-Up.
+Quite a workable task for bring-up.
 So we know that the LEDs are connected to pins: `PD12`, `PD13`, `PD14`, `PD15`.
 They are turned on by setting the pin to a logical one and turned off by a logic zero.
 To select the required level on a pin, it is necessary to find this pin in the *Pin* window and select the necessary actions from the context menu: